Asymptotic estimates of holomorphic sections on Bohr-Sommerfeld Lagrangian submanifolds: Introduction

 We introduce some notation.
 We use the notation $f \lesssim g$ to mean that $|f| \leq c |g|$ for some positive number $c$ which does not depend on $k$.
 We write $f_{k} = O(k^{-\infty})$ if $f_{k} \lesssim k^{-m}$ for any $m \in \mathbb{N}$.
 When $f(z_{1}, \ldots, z_{n})$ is a function on an open set in $\mathbb{C}^n$, we write $|\partial_{z} f| = (|\frac{\partial f}{\partial z_{1}}|^2 + \ldots + |\frac{\partial f}{\partial z_{n}}|^2)^{1/2}$, $|\overline{\partial}_{z} f| = (|\frac{\partial f}{\partial \overline{z}_{1}}|^2 + \ldots + |\frac{\partial f}{\partial \overline{z}_{n}}|^2)^{1/2}$.
 When $\sigma$ is an $L^k$-valued form, we denote by $|\sigma|_{h^k, \omega}$ (resp.~$\|\sigma\|_{h^k, \omega}$) the pointwise (resp.~integral) norm of $\sigma$ induced by $(h^k, \omega)$.

 {\it Acknowledgment.} The author would like to express his gratitude to referees who informed him that our proof can be simplified by the complex microlocal analysis at least in the case of projective manifolds.
 Their suggestions lead the author to the study of non-projective cases.
+We are also grateful to another referee for their thorough reading of the manuscript, which greatly improved the clarity and exposition of the paper.
 This work was supported by the Grant-in-Aid for Scientific Research (KAKENHI No.\!
 21K03266).
+There are no conflicts of interests.
+All data generated or analysed during this study are included in this published article